 This recipe is for the Swiss traditional cheese fondue, or what in France is called “fondue au formage.”
-If you are looking for the quick and easy Americanized version of the Swiss cheese fondue from the Melting Pot, we love that one too.
+If you are like my family, you may prefer the quick and easy Americanized version of the Swiss cheese fondue from the Melting Pot.
 Or you can experiment with cheddar or other cheese fondues.

 WINE PAIRING FOR CHEESE FONDUE

 Either way, we suggest pairing any cheese fondue with a dry Swiss wine, or something like Sauvignon blanc, making sure it’s well-iced, to offset the richness of the melted cheese.
 We also love Martini Moscati d’Asti which is deliciously sweet but not over powering with fondue.

 Fondue is so popular in Switzerland and many of the Jurassic parts of France (those that border on the Jura Mountain Range, which separates France and Switzerland) that cheese vendors almost always sell a ‘pre-made mix’ of cheeses, already grated and ready to go.
 Only difference from that in the States, is that the grating is done fresh daily in Europe, sans preservatives and anti-congulating chemicals, which is why the starch is incorporated therein and below.

 LE RECEIPE FOR LE FONDUE IS SIMPLE

 Fondue is simple.
 This is peasant food.
 Not something for fine dining or haute cuisine.
 You just heat up some white wine with a little chopped garlic, add a few handfuls of cubed or grated cheese and a bit of cornstarch, then heat it up slowly while stirring, almost constantly to avoid burning, until it’s thick and creamy.

 While you can theoretically try any cheese, we prefer cheeses from the Jura Mountain Range, which is home to fondue, such as Gruyère, Comté, or Emmenthal